flipz357/amr4nli/README.md

 1. run a metric on all data: `./run-simple-metric.sh`

-2. Evaluate AUC for entailment: `./eval.sh` simpleMetricP
+2. Evaluate AUC for entailment: `./eval.sh simpleMetricP`

 Explanation: in the first step we execute a (toy) graph metric over all the data, for measuring graph overlap precision.
-In the second step we evaluate its predictions against human gold ratings via AUC.
+It generates predictions in `sim-predictions/`.
+In the second step we evaluate the predictions against human gold ratings via AUC.

 Running your metric: it should be quite simple, you just need to execute it in the same way as shown in `./run-simple-metric.sh`.
 If your metric provides one score per graph pair on each single line, you're good to go.